Colorado State University

 Figure

-Development of High Impact Weather Research Tools and Technology
+Development of Remote Sensing Research Tools and Technology

 Remote sensing observation tools such as radar, lidar, and satellite provide important data to better understand and forecast various aspects of high impact weather.
-This project will assist in developing new technology and tools such as APAR and LROSE to address community needs, as well as utilize machine learning in tandem with satellite multi-spectral infrared and passive microwave brightness temperatures to address scientific hypotheses and develop new forecasting tools.
+This project will assist in developing new technology and tools to address community needs.

 Figure